 - 1. Call-taker will stay on the line with the caller. - 2.
 Enter a call for police with as much information as possible. - 3.
 Transfer the caller to ACRECC and create a 3-way call.
 ACRECC will provide any prearrival instructions to the caller. - 4.
 Advise ACRECC of the nature of the problem and that APD is responding. - 5.
 Advise ACRECC to have AFD stage until the scene is secured by APD.
 Advise ACRECC when the scene is secure for AFD to respond in. - 6.
-Use this opportunity to obtain further information relative to the crime and supplement additional details to the police call and notify the police dispatcher.

-7. In addition to your PD entry, enter an AFD call.
-Text will include nature of call, PD incident, and ACRECC notified "HEAD INJURY, RELATED TO INC #10.
+Use this opportunity to obtain further information relative to the crime and supplement additional details to the police call and notify the police dispatcher. - In addition to your PD entry enter an "AFD" call with the above information; text should include nature of call and notation that ACRECC was notified.
+Text example: "FEMALE BLEEDING FROM THE HEAD, 273.5 RELATED TO INC #145.
 ACRECC NOTIFIED."